dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1850](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1850): Use Clear instead of Fill with default value
+## [CA1850](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1850): Use 'Clear' instead of 'Fill' with default value

 It is more efficient to use 'Clear', instead of 'Fill' with default value.